 Situational Writing Formats & Tone

-- Action: Practice identifying the Purpose, Audience, and Context (PAC) for 3 past-year situational writing prompts.
-Write out full greeting and signing-off sections.
+- Action: Practice identifying PAC for 3 past-year situational writing prompts.
+Write out the full greeting, body (3–4 key points), and signing-off for each — no shortcuts.

 - Pointers: Underline all key information points in the visual prompt and check them off as you draft.
+Missing even one required point can cost 2–3 marks.

 Wk 3